Bible Meaning: Delightsomeness, favorable

 The city of Shechem, after Israel split into two kingdoms in 930 B.C., became the first capital of the northern ten tribes (Kingdom of Israel).
 Jeroboam (930 - 909 B.C.), the new nation's first ruler, soon moved the capital to Tirzah (1Kings 14:17).
 The city stayed Israel's headquarters until the reign on Omri (885 - 874) who, six years into his rule, purchased land he named Samaria and moved the nation's capital to it (1Kings 16:24).

-It was in Tirzah that Menahem murdered King Shallum in 752 B.C. and became Israel's new ruler.
+It was in Israel's second capital city that Menahem murdered King Shallum in 752 B.C. and became Israel's new ruler.

 And Zelophehad the son of Hepher had no sons, but daughters: and the names of the daughters of Zelophehad were Mahlah, and Noah, Hoglah, Milcah, and Tirzah.